SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Experimental Results

-We compare LSTM-Sharp against the state-of-the-art GPU, FPGA and ASIC implementations, i.e. cuDNN~\cite{DBLP:journals/corr/ChetlurWVCTCS14}, GRNN~\cite{Holmes:2019:GLS:3302424.3303949}, BrainWave~\cite{8416814} and E-PUR~\cite{DBLP:journals/corr/abs-1711-07480}.
-Figure~\ref{f:speedupVsGPU} shows the speedup achieved for the LSTM-Sharp compared to the most recent scalable, efficient implementations on GPU.
+We compare SHARP against the state-of-the-art GPU, FPGA and ASIC implementations, i.e. cuDNN~\cite{DBLP:journals/corr/ChetlurWVCTCS14}, GRNN~\cite{Holmes:2019:GLS:3302424.3303949}, BrainWave~\cite{8416814} and E-PUR~\cite{DBLP:journals/corr/abs-1711-07480}.
+We show the hardware specification of each of these platform in Table ~\ref{t:hardwarespec}.
+Figure~\ref{f:speedupVsGPU} shows the speedup achieved for the SHARP compared to the most recent scalable, efficient implementations on GPU.
 We use NVIDIA Titan V for the GPU evaluation that has a theoretical peak throughput of 29.8 TFLOPs (FP16).
 Speedup numbers are reported for all the different configuration, executing the various LSTM models that we have tested.
 As seen, our ASIC implementation outperforms the GPU's in almost all the cases by up to 1 to 2 orders of magnitude.
-Considering 64K-MAC configuration, which has equal peak throughput as Titan V, LSTM-Sharp obtains 172-625x and 72-93x faster LSTM inference than the cuDNN and GRNN GPU implementations.
+Considering 64K-MAC configuration, which has equal peak throughput as Titan V, SHARP obtains 172-625x and 72-93x faster LSTM inference than the cuDNN and GRNN GPU implementations.

 Table~\ref{t:brainwave} shows the performance speedup achieved by our accelerator compared to the Stratix-10 version of BrainWave.
-Note that we reduce LSTM-Sharp's frequency from 500 MHz to 250 MHZ, similar to the BrainWave's design, so as to have a fair comparison.
+Note that we reduce SHARP's frequency from 500 MHz to 250 MHZ, similar to the BrainWave's design, so as to have a fair comparison.
 In addition, we increase our MACs to 96K to have equal resource budget.
+We choose the LSTM configurations form Baidu DeepBench~\cite{Baidu_DeepBench}, similar to BrainWave's experiments.
 As seen, we achieve more than 1.65x speedup for all the LSTM models and the speedups are significantly larger for the smaller dimensions.
 This shows that we alleviate the adaptability issue of BrainWave (see Figure~\ref{f:brainwave_util}).

-Table~\ref{t:epur} shows the speedup of LSTM-Sharp running EESEN~\cite{DBLP:journals/corr/MiaoGM15} benchmark compared to E-PUR for different number of MACs.
-The results show we obtain relatively higher speedups as we increase the number of resources.
-As a result, we improve the scalability of LSTM acceleration for a range of resource budgets and different models.
+Furthermore, we compare LSTM performance considering several real-world application in Speech Recogniton, Video Captioning and also Machine Translation.
+Table~\ref{t:lstm_config} shows the configuration of the different networks used for measuring the performance evaluation.
+Table~\ref{t:epur} shows the speedup SHARP achieves when running each network compared to E-PUR for the different number of MACs.
+Note that we use the same clock frequency of 500 MHz for both EPUR and SHARP.
+The results show that we obtain relatively higher speedups as we increase the number of resources.
+As a result, we improve the scalability of RNN acceleration for a range of resource budgets and different models.